SAP/crossplane-provider-btp/docs/development/external-name-handling.md

 ### Importing of existing external resources
 For importing, setting the right external-name will match the external resource no matter the values in `spec.ForProvider`.

-If we set the `spec.forProvider` as required, the user can not create managed resources without those values and therefore must also set the required fields.
-The official import guide [3] talks about setting fields that are required for unique matching but the validation rules might require more fields.
-On the other hand, setting it as optional would allow to Observe an external resource and deleting them (using the managementPolicies: Observe, Delete) without having to fill out the spec.
+We set the `spec.forProvider` as required, the user can not create managed resources without those values and therefore must also set the required fields.

-This is not super important for us right now since we plan to have an export cli to create the spec for us but might help to have a more common behaviour accross our providers.

-**TODO: how do we decide on this matter above?**

 Since the matching between MR and external resource is done based on external-name, a wrongly filled spec would result in Update() calls to the resource changing it.
 To prevent this, the user would not set the managementPolicy to Update.
 If there is then a missmatch, the Observe() method would determines this, sets the externalObservation.Diff and it would be visible in the debug log.
-**TODO**: this should be put as a warning event on the resource maybe, because crossplane-runtime only does a log.Debug with the Diff.
-As a user adopting existing landscapes it would be good to know if the current spec WOULD trigger an update/diff for confidence.
+Additionally, we write it into the status field of the resource and write an event to make it visible to the user.

 ## Open Questions, Things not considered
 These might not be important for our APIs if we don’t have this scenarios.